Follow Surface Modifier

 For the 'Groups Affected', 'Mapping', and 'Falloff' tabs, and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.

-In X-Particles 3.5 and earlier there was no falloff tab in this modifier.
-This has been added in X-Particles 4; note that particles outside the falloff zone will not be affected by the modifier.
+Note that particles outside the falloff zone will not be affected by the modifier.
 Once within the falloff zone, the 'Pull', 'Distance' and 'Friction' parameters are all affected by the falloff.

 Uncheck this switch to disable the modifier.